meelgroup/manthan/README.md

 python manthan.py --seed 10 --verb 1 --preprocess  <inputfile qdimacs>

 ```
-To learn functions using decision trees.
-You can use `showtress 1 ` to dump the learned trees.

-To see detailed list of available option:
+ You can use `showtrees 1 ` to dump the learned trees, futhermore to see detailed list of available option:

 ```
 python manthan.py --help